ChristinaHein/shirt/README.md

 ## Thank you

-* Prof. Dr. Lüth [@timlueth](https://github.com/timlueth) for the introduction of data types like point lists (PL) and closed point lists (CPL) and of course for the provision of a large number of functions to handle them within the SG-Library.
+* Prof. Dr. Tim Lüth [@timlueth](https://github.com/timlueth) for the introduction of data types like point lists (PL) and closed point lists (CPL) and of course for the provision of a large number of functions to handle them within the SG-Library.
 * Dr. Matthias Träger for the basic code for the generation of SVG files from point lists (see function [`PLwriteSVG2`](./PLwriteSVG2.m)).